mrpsharp/mrpsharp.org/remove/A/modelling-1.md

 1. A capacitor can be charged using a constant current source of 8 mA.
 This is done to a 22 &micro;F capacitor and a high resistance voltmeter attached to the capacitor registers 740 mV.
 For how long was the constant current source charging the capacitor?

-1. A (discharged) 10 nFcapacitor is joined in series with a 10 k&Omega; resistor, a low resistance ammeter, a switch and a 12V battery.
+1. A (discharged) 10 nF capacitor is joined in series with a 10 k&Omega; resistor, a low resistance ammeter, a switch and a 12V battery.
 	1. Draw a circuit diagram for this arrangement.
 	1. When the switch is first closed, what is:
 		1. the p.d. across the capacitor,